Theoretical studies on structural properties and decay modes of $^{284-375}$119 isotopes: Results and discussions

 Present analysis shows that some of the isotopes of $Z=119$ superheavy nuclei survived the fission and thus make the decay via $\alpha-$emission.
 The calculated $\alpha-$decay half-lives using VSS, Brown, Royer, GLDM and Ni et al. are framed in Tables~3, 4 and we noticed a good agreement among them as well as with FRDM data.
 Fiset and Nix formula is employed to calculate the $\beta-$decay half-life for examining the possibility of mode of $\beta-$decay and the results are also presented in Tables~3 and 4.
 It is noted that $\beta-$decay half-lives are found to be large than $\alpha-$decay as well as spontaneous fission half-lives and hence there is no possibility of mode of $\beta-$decay is observed for current isotopic chain.
 Spontaneous fission half-lives is calculated using Ren and Xu formula and the estimated values are framed in one of the columns of Tables~$3-6$.
 The calculated half-lives for $\alpha-$decay and SF are plotted against the mass number displayed in Fig. 5.

-Our calculations predict that the nuclides $^{284-297}$119 survive the fission and may be observed in the laboratory through alpha decay and the nuclei beyond A $>$ 297 do not survive fission and hence completely undergo spontaneous fission.
-Further, we aimed at predicting the possibility of $\alpha-$decay chain of fission survival nuclides i.e. $^{284-297}119$ of the considered isotopic chain given in Table~3.
-Our study confirmed the possibility of one $\alpha$ chain from $^{297}$119, two consistent $\alpha$ chains from $^{284, 285, 296}$119, three consistent $\alpha$ chains from $^{294, 295}$119, four consistent $\alpha$ chains from $^{285}$119, five consistent $\alpha$ chains from $^{286}$119, seven consistent $\alpha$ chains from $^{287, 292, 293}$119 and nine consistent $\alpha$ chains from $^{288, 289, 290, 291}$119 and these findings are reported in the Tables~5 and 6.
+Our calculations predict that the nuclides $^{284-296}$119 survive the fission and may be observed in the laboratory through alpha decay and the nuclei beyond A $>$ 296 do not survive fission and hence completely undergo spontaneous fission.
+Further, we aimed at predicting the possibility of $\alpha-$decay chain of fission survival nuclides i.e. $^{284-296}119$ of the considered isotopic chain given in Tables~5 and 6.
+Our study confirmed the possibility of one $\alpha$ chain from $^{284,296}119$, two consistent $\alpha$ chains from $^{285,295}119$, three consistent $\alpha$ chains from $^{286,294}119$, four consistent $\alpha$ chains from $^{287}119$, six consistent alpha chains from $^{288-293}119$ and these findings are reported in the Table 5 and 6.
 Unfortunately, there is no experimental information for $Z=119$ nuclides.
 But the experimental data of $Q_\alpha$ for a few decay elements of $Z=119$ is available~\cite{expq1,expq2,hamilton2012} and we mentioned in Tables 5 and 6.
 The calculated values of $Q_\alpha$ are compared with available experimental data~\cite{expq1,expq2,hamilton2012} and we found a close agreement between them.
 Moreover, the $\alpha-$decay chain of $^{295}119$ contains $^{291}$Ts, $^{287}$Mc, $^{283}$Nh and $^{279}$Rg elements whose $\alpha-$decay chain is treated in Refs.~\cite{adamian2018,adamian2012} and a close agreement of our calculated $Q_\alpha$ with the values predicted in these Refs.~\cite{adamian2018,adamian2012} is noticed.
 However, we did not mention the values of $Q_\alpha$ predicted in Refs.~\cite{adamian2018,adamian2012} into the manuscript.
-The inference drawn from this investigations is that the nuclides $^{284-297}119$ have the $\alpha-$decay chain with the life-time of the order of micro- or nano-second and thus these nuclides might be observed in the laboratory through alpha decay.
-We firmly believed that the alpha decay life-time of the isotopes $^{284-297}119$ presented in the manuscript may serve as a crucial theoretical input for designing the experimental setup and might provide a ray of hope in order to produce the yet-to-be synthesized isotopes of $Z=119$ in the laboratory in very near future.
+The inference drawn from this investigations is that the nuclides $^{284-296}119$ have the $\alpha-$decay chain with the life-time of the order of micro- or nano-second and thus these nuclides might be observed in the laboratory through alpha decay.
+We firmly believed that the alpha decay life-time of the isotopes $^{284-296}119$ presented in the manuscript may serve as a crucial theoretical input for designing the experimental setup and might provide a ray of hope in order to produce the yet-to-be synthesized isotopes of $Z=119$ in the laboratory in very near future.